 Configuring the Switch

-Arista switches ship from the factory in Zero Touch Provisioning (ZTP) mode.
-ZTP configures the switch without user intervention by downloading a startup configuration file or a boot script from a location specified by a DHCP server.
-To manually configure a switch, ZTP is bypassed.
-The initial configuration provides one username (admin) accessible only through the console port because it has no password.
+Arista fixed configuration switches ship from the factory in Zero Touch Provisioning (ZTP) mode, which configures a switch without user intervention by downloading a startup configuration file or a boot script from a location specified by a DHCP server.

-Step 1 Provide power to the switch ( Section 4.1).
+Provide power to the switch, as described in Section 4.1

 As the switch boots without a startup-config file, it displays the following through the console: